-- Even if you have the know-how, please let us create the final edit.
-Do not add sound effects, or music, or video transitions.
-Just send us the footage of you talking to the camera.
-We'll do the rest :-)
+- Even if you have the know-how and the tools, please let us create the final edit.
+Do not add sound effects, music, or video transitions.
+Just send us the footage of you talking directly into the camera.
+We'll do the rest 😊